-Good of the Internet Status: New Activity

-Description In July 2016, the RIPE NCC Executive Board approved the addition of the addition of a Good of the Internet activity to the RIPE NCC Activity Plan and Budget with a budget of EUR 500,000.
+Community Projects Fund Status: New Activity Description In July 2016, the RIPE NCC Executive Board approved the addition of a Community Projects Fund activity to the RIPE NCC Activity Plan and Budget with a budget of EUR 500,000.
 This activity is intended to provide a means for the RIPE NCC and its members to support worthwhile causes that contribute to the overall development and stability of the Internet.
-Measurable Usag N/A e

-Benefits Contributes to the good of the Internet in the RIPE NCC service region Supports worthwhile initiatives that help with the development and stability of the Internet Recognises people who have contributed to the advancement of the Internet locally, regionally or globally Gives financial support to industry partners who are instrumental to the global Internet infrastructure FTEs: 0.5
+Measurable Usag e Benefits Contributes to the good of the Internet in the RIPE NCC service region Comparts worthwhile initiatives that help with the development.
+FTEs: 0.1 Supports worthwhile initiatives that help with the development and stability of the Internet Recognises people who have contributed to the advancement of the Internet locally, regionally or globally Gives financial support to industry partners who are instrumental to the global Internet infrastructure Costs: 586 CAPEX:

-Costs: 553

-CAPEX: